Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06d-secure-data-warehouse.md

 3. Then, in the **Explorer** pane, expand **Schemas** > **dbo** > **Tables** and verify that the **Customers** table has been created.
 The `SELECT` statement returns unmasked data for you because as the workspace creator, you're a member of the Workspace Admin role which can see unmasked data.

-4. Connect as a test user that's a member of the **Viewer** workspace role and run the following T-SQL statement.
+4. Connect using the following credentials as a test user who is a member of the Viewer workspace role.

+5. Enter *https://app.fabric.microsoft.com* and sign-in as the test user with the below credentials:

+   - Email : <inject key="testuser" enableCopy="true"/>

+   - Password : <inject key="test user Password" enableCopy="true"/>

+6. Run the following statement

     ```T-SQL
     SELECT * FROM dbo.Customers;